Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplayKmlNetworkLinks/README.md

 ## How it works

 In general, no special code is needed to support showing KML/KMZ files with network links.
 KML supports specifying a message to show the user when loading a network link.
-Apps can optionally listen to the `KmlDataset::kmlNetworkLinkMessageReceived` event to show any messages from KML network link controls.
+Apps can optionally listen to the `KmlDataset.kmlNetworkLinkMessageReceived` signal to show any messages from KML network link controls.
 1. Create a `KmlDataset` from a KML source which has network links.
 2. Create a `KmlLayer` with the dataset and add the layer as an operational layer.
 3. To listen for network messages, connect to the `kmlNetworkLinkMessageReceived` signal of the dataset.